lowlighter/metrics/README.md

     plugin_tweets_token: ${{ secrets.TWITTER_TOKEN }}
 ```

-It is possible to use a different twitter username from the one linked to your GitHub account by using `plugin_tweets_user` option.
+It is possible to use a different Twitter username from the one linked to your GitHub account by using `plugin_tweets_user` option.

 Add the following to your workflow:
 ```yaml